Updated: Mar 7, 2022

-Makes me think of a day in the spring of 2016 when I was once eating lunch with a couple of friends at the Templeton.
-It was always me asking my lonely friends to join me and my friends.
+Makes me think of a day in the spring of 2016 when I was eating lunch with a couple of friends at Templeton.
+It was always I who would ask my lonely friends to join me and my friends.
 Drew asked me how I made friends so easily in a foreign nation.
 I told him that people are basically the same.
-They all want the same things, friendship, food, love, and truth.
+They all want the same things: friendship, food, love, and truth.
 The dept of this question was not as obvious to me as it is now.
 I was clueless that making friends was a big deal for Americans.

 If I could go back in time, I would tell Drew that it was unfiltered truth.
 I always keep it 100.
 When you tell the truth, others get to see the real you, which is important for them to be able to appreciate the raw you, not the character you present to them.
 Plus, truth and honesty build trust.
 Trust fosters relationships.
 Playing nice and kind comes in the way of truth and honesty.
 Thus, political correctness and all other forms of cultural tyranny retard people socially.
 They are impediments to meaningful relationships.